top of page

 Christina inherited a love of horses and has been infatuated with them since she was very young.
 She took riding lessons off and on for years on various breeds and eventually fell in love with both dressage and trail riding.
 She works full time at a law firm as a legal assistant, a job she enjoys.
 She also has the opportunity to work weekends at a nearby farm that raises New Forest Ponies, and it is there that she fell in love with the New Forest Pony’s intelligence, temperament, and athleticism.

-Christina and her daughter own a New Forest Pony mare named Wrefleksion (Hoppenhof’s Silvia x Wicked Courtjester) and a New Forest Pony/GRP cross named Gershwin.
+Christina and her daughter own a New Forest Pony mare named Wrefleksion (Wicked Courtjester x Hoppenhof’s Silvia).
+They then bred and sold their first New Forest Pony/GRP cross named Gershwin, and now have a New Forest Pony/KWPN cross named Allechante.
 Christina is just delighted with their ponies, who are very athletic and intelligent with great personalities.
 Having joined the Board in 2012, Christina moved into the Secretary/Treasurer position in 2014 and served for five years until moving back to a Board member position in 2019.
-She also served as the editor for the Society’s newsletter.
-She is please to now serve you as President.
+She also served as the editor for the Society’s newsletter for many years and is now honored to serve you as President.

 Vice President: